 Directly related to comfort is the cushier seating accommodations for both rider and passenger, achieved with thicker foam in the saddle.
 The rider’s seat also has additional lumbar support.

 Visual updates are slim, relegated to a new bezel and dial face on the clock.
 The Jet Black paint option returns, accompanied by a new Red Hopper colorway and a two-tone Fusion White and Sapphire Black with hand-painted twin coach line.
-MSRP is $13,150 and it should be available in March.
+Pricing starts at $13,150 and it should be available in March.

 2022 Triumph Bonneville Bobber